natisawesome/ANTH410R/2025-08-21-nats-week-1-fail-log.md

 - Google Scholar
 - University Library Resources
 ## Struggles
+I struggled a bit with research rabbit.
+I could not figure out how to exit after I posted a new article in the shared collection.
+I reread the materials and watched the video and was able to figure it out.
 ### Progress on my struggles from last week
+I have become more literate when utilizing GitHub and Persuall.
+I feel way more comfortable navigating the two with a bit of practice and experience.
 ## Successes
 ## What to work on
 ## What I have learned this week